baochuquan/baochuquan/README.md

 *   💼 I'm currently working at @Yuanfudao.
 *   🎨 I'm a soul painter who has sealed his pen for many years and has a self-righteous aesthetic.
 *   🏊 I'm an amateur swimmer.
-I have learned all kinds of swimmings through self-study.
+I taught myself all kinds of swimmings.
 *   🏃 I'm an outdoor runner.
 I run 10 km every time I run.
 *   🏀 I'm a healthy basketball player, a low profile 3D player.
 *   🖊 I'm an amateur blogger, mainly record my own understanding of certain technologies.
 There is my blog: [chuquan.me](http://chuquan.me)